inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 the lists of content required to achieve the competencies in the workshop package, and the program structure of the workshop course.
 The workshop consists of beginner, intermediate and advance levels.
 The beginner workshop is mainly aimed to introduce participants to the concept of realistic disaster scenario development and help them become socialized to the concepts and explore all three of the open source tools.
 In contingency planning, having realistic disaster scenarios contributes significantly to the reliability of the created planning results.
-As complexity and uncertainty are common in developing realistic disaster scenarios, advanced knowledge and skills in mapping and impact calculations using OSM, QGIS, and InaSAFE are required.
+As complexity and uncertainty are common in developing realistic disaster scenarios, advanced knowledge and skills in mapping and impact calculations using OSM, QGIS, and |project_name| are required.
-For this reason, the intermediate level of the workshop on OSM, QGIS and InaSAFE is required to further participants knowledge and skills to work with the tools in anticipating possible disaster events and impacts.
+For this reason, the intermediate level of the workshop on OSM, QGIS and |project_name| is required to further participants knowledge and skills to work with the tools in anticipating possible disaster events and impacts.

 The workshop is expected to e contibued with an advanced level course and workshop for trainers course for which the curriculum will be developed